Philip Rosenthal: Philanthropy

 Rosenthal serves on the Creative Council of Represent.Us, a nonpartisan anti-corruption organization.

 He and the Rosenthal Family Foundation launched a national campaign called "Somebody Feed the People" to support organizations that provided meals to voters waiting in long lines during the 2020 United States presidential election, matching contributions up to $250,000.

+Personal life

+Rosenthal married Monica Horan, whom he met in college at Hofstra, in 1990.
+They have 2 children, Lily, who has written several children's books with him, and Ben.
+They live in Los Angeles.